 A. Accountability and Jurisdiction.
-As a condition of recognition by the College, all student organizations must abide by the rules and regulations of the College and by the terms of contracts and agreements into which they enter with the College.
-Recognized organizations and sponsored activities are subject to the same rules and regulations as individual students and may be held accountable for their actions even though the College pursues charges of misconduct for the same incident against individual members of the group.
+As a condition of recognition by the university, all student organizations must abide by the rules and regulations of the university and by the terms of contracts and agreements into which they enter with the university.
+Recognized organizations and sponsored activities are subject to the same rules and regulations as individual students and may be held accountable for their actions even though the university pursues charges of misconduct for the same incident against individual members of the group.
 An organization will be deemed culpable for its conduct when it can be demonstrated that:

 1. The activity involved such a significant number of members of the organization that a reasonable person would conclude that the activity was clearly a function of the organization, and/or

 2. The organization, either in whole or in part, planned and/or implemented and/or condoned the action from which the complaint arises, and/or

 3. The organization knew or should have known about the activity and failed to act responsibly in preventing it.